Suzyn Waldman: Broadcasting career

-Following the 2013 season, the Yankees moved their radio rights to WFAN, and announced that Waldman and John Sterling would return for their tenth year together in the booth.
+Following the 2013 season, the Yankees moved their radio rights from WCBS to WFAN, and announced that Waldman and John Sterling would return for their tenth year together in the broadcast booth.
 She signed a two-year contract extension in February 2016 that ran through the 2017 season.

 On December 16, 2017, Waldman signed a contract through the 2018 season.
-She is currently under contract through the 2022 season.
+She is currently under contract through the 2025 season.

-From June 29–30, 2019, Waldman called the first MLB games played in Europe.
+From June 29–30, 2019, Waldman called the first MLB games played in Europe, when the Yankees played the Red Sox in London.

+On September 9, 2023, Waldman hosted a "Question-and-Answer" event with the 1998 Yankees at the team's annual Old Timers' Day, which was held in lieu of the traditional exhibition game.

+In 2025, Waldman began calling games with Dave Sims following Sterling’s retirement.

 Her long association with the Yankees has earned her the nickname "Ma Pinstripe" from New York Daily News writer Bob Raissman.

 George Bell incident

 At the start of the 1987 Major League Baseball season, Toronto Blue Jays outfielder George Bell was not talking to the New York media, thinking they had cost him the Most Valuable Player award the year earlier.
 He broke his silence after a win at Yankee Stadium, and the regular beat writers hurriedly gathered around his locker.
 New on the beat (women had just recently been allowed access to the locker room), Waldman joined the group; Bell immediately started screaming at her in Spanish and English.

 "There was a deathly silence.
 I think the other writers were shocked, but I also think they still resented me more than a bit, and they certainly didn't want to lose this interview," she recalled on a radio show.
 "At the time, I was a little less tough than I am now.
 Tears welled up in my eyes and I said I better get out of there."

 As she rushed to leave, Bell's teammate Jesse Barfield called out to her: "Suzyn, I went three for four today.
 Don’t you want to ask me any questions?"
 Waldman and Barfield, now a baseball announcer himself, became friends and have remained close since then.